hlavacs/ViennaEntityComponentSystem/README.md

     vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation, TAG2 >;
     vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation, TAG1, TAG2 >;

-Also, the type list *vecs::VecsRegistry\<\>\::component_type_list* contains all components of the partition, and the partition's tag list *vecs::VecsRegistry\<\>::entity_tag_list* contains all tag types, which for the above example will - amongst others - also contain *TAG1* and *TAG2*.
+Also, the type list *my_namespace::VecsRegistry\<\>::component_type_list* contains all components of the partition, and the partition's tag list *my_namespace::VecsRegistry\<\>::entity_tag_list* contains all tag types, which for the above example will - amongst others - also contain *TAG1* and *TAG2*.
+The lists you can use are thus

+    my_namespace::VecsRegistry\<\>::entity_type_list    //list of all entity types in the partition) my_namespace::VecsRegistry\<\>::component_type_list //list of all components and tags in the partition) my_namespace::VecsRegistry\<\>::entity_tag_list     //list of all tags in the partition)

 Tags are useful for grouping entity types, since any of the above tagged entity type lands in its own table.
 You can create tagged entities like any normal entity:

     auto h1 = VecsRegistry<MyEntityTypeNode>{}.insert(MyComponentName{ "Node" }, MyComponentPosition{}, MyComponentOrientation{}, MyComponentTransform{});
     auto h2 = VecsRegistry<MyEntityTypeNodeTagged<TAG1>>{}.insert(MyComponentName{ "Node T1" }, MyComponentPosition{}, MyComponentOrientation{}, MyComponentTransform{});